 Step Two: Raising the information with the NZISM member

-- Once NZISM has received the complaint and assessed it as being within our scope, the Risk and Assurance Manager, or their delegate, will write to the NZISM member with all relevant information, requesting a response.
+- If related to a member, once NZISM has received the complaint and assessed it as being within our scope, the Risk and Assurance Manager, or their delegate, will write to the NZISM member with all relevant information, requesting a response.

 Step Three: Reviewing all presented information

-- Once the NZISM member has provided information the Risk & Assurance Manager, along with the Senior Leadership Team will review all the information presented.
+- Once the complainant and/or the NZISM member has provided information the Risk & Assurance Manager, along with the Senior Leadership Team will review all the information presented.